How to Make Homemade Cottage Cheese

 Step 4: Prepare the Colander

-In the meantime, use the cheese cloth or tea towel to line a colander.
-Place the colander over one of the extra bowls so that when you place the cheese in it to drain, the extra bowl catches anything that'll drip out.
+In the meantime, use the cheese cloth or a clean, cotton towel to line a colander.
+Place the colander over one of the extra bowls so that when you place the cheese in it to drain, the extra bowl catches anything that drips out.

 Step 5: Remove Solids and Drain

-Use the slotted spoon to move the cottage cheese solids from the pot into the lined colander.
-Then, let it drain into the bowl for thirty minutes or until the dripping has slowed down.
-If you don't have a slotted spoon, you can use a normal spoon but the draining process may take a bit longer.
+Use the slotted spoon to move the solids from the pot into the lined colander.
+Then, let it drain into the bowl for thirty minutes or until the dripping has slowed.
+You can use a normal spoon if you don't have a slotted spoon, but the draining process may take a bit longer.

 Step 6: Wring Out Cheese and Rinse

-After the cheese is drained, take everything out of the colander by gathering the ends of the cloth tightly and wrapping the cheese into a ball with it.
+After draining the cheese, remove everything from the colander by tightly gathering the ends of the cloth and wrapping the cheese into a ball.
 Hold it in one hand and run cold water over it while squeezing it gently with your other hand.
 Running it under cold water will ensure that the ball of cheese cools down adequately.

 Step 7: Break Up Curds and Salt

-When the cheese is cooled down, dump it out into the extra bowl not holding the liquid whey.
+Place the cheese in the extra, empty bowl when it is cooled down.
 Use the whisk or wooden spoon to break the cheese into smaller curds (or you can keep the larger curds if you prefer!).
 Then, stir in the teaspoon of salt to taste.

 Step 8 (Optional): Add Heavy Cream

-Optional: If you want creamy homemade cottage cheese, this is the time to use the heavy cream.
+Optional: If you want a creamier result, this is the time to use the heavy cream.
 Stir it in two tablespoons at a time until the cottage cheese reaches the consistency you prefer.
-Check the taste of your cottage cheese from time to time, and add more salt to taste if you prefer.
+Check the taste occasionally, and add salt as needed to taste.

 Step 9: Chill and Serve

-Chill your cottage cheese for at least an hour before serving.
-Make sure to use it within 5-7 days, sooner if you use milk that's about to spoil.
+Chill for at least an hour before serving.
+Make sure to use it within 5-7 days, sooner if you used milk that's about to spoil.

 How to Store Cottage Cheese

 Like sour cream or cream cheese, cottage cheese has a short shelf life after it is made (about seven to ten days).
-It may seem obvious to store it in the refrigerator to prolong its shelf life.
+Storing it in the refrigerator may seem obvious to prolong its shelf life.

-However, some who go solely by this rule find that it goes sour very quickly.
-This is because there is a very specific way to store cottage cheese so that it doesn't go bad as fast.
+However, some who follow this rule find that it goes sour quickly.
+This is because there’s a specific way to store cottage cheese so it doesn't go bad so quickly.
 It may surprise you, but the best way to store it is upside down in the refrigerator.

-When you store the package of cottage cheese upside down in the fridge, it creates a vacuum at the bottom (new "top") of the container.
+When you store the package upside down in the fridge, it creates a vacuum at the container's bottom (new "top").
 This reduces any excessive growth of bacteria within the container and prolongs its shelf life.

-Always make sure to have a tight lid on the container and replace it carefully so no cottage cheese falls out – the last thing you want is to have fresh, wet cottage cheese all over your kitchen floor!
+Always have a tight lid on the container and replace it carefully so nothing falls out – the last thing you want is to have fresh, wet goop all over your kitchen floor!

-First off, you'll need a container with a tight-fitting lid such as a Tupperware or mason jar.
-You'll need to put the cottage cheese in the container carefully and slowly, then close the lid tightly.
+You'll need a container with a tight-fitting lid, such as a Tupperware or Mason jar.
+Then you'll need to carefully put the cottage cheese in the container and close the lid tightly.
 After you're sure the lid is on correctly, invert the container and store on a shelf in your fridge.

 Seven-Sons-Farm-Free-Tour.png